SAMPLE REPORT — FICTITIOUS DATA

 Actual client reports contain proprietary findings specific to your copy, your market, and your conversion goals.

-This document presents the strategic persuasion analysis conducted through the Project Echo extraction process on the sales page for The Catalyst Method by Catalyst Coaching Co.
-The analysis extracted 13 distinct copy sections across 5 persuasion phases, documenting the underlying psychology structures that make this copy convert.
-These patterns form the foundation for all copy deliverables and can be replicated across any product or service.
+This document shows what we found when we ran the Project Echo extraction process on the sales page for The Catalyst Method by Catalyst Coaching Co.
+We pulled apart 13 distinct copy sections across 5 persuasion phases, documenting the psychology behind why this copy converts.
+These patterns become the foundation for all the copy we write for you — and they can be applied to any product or service.

-This report is derived from our proprietary Project Echo pattern extraction process — analyzing the persuasion architecture of proven converting copy to identify replicable psychology patterns for your new copy deliverables.
+This report comes from our exclusive Project Echo pattern extraction process — we break down the persuasion structure of proven converting copy to find the psychology patterns that make it work, so we can use those same patterns in the copy we write for you.

 Key Patterns at a Glance